madslundt/ReactHooksvsClasses/README.md

 Listeners for mouse position and window size are added in ComponentDidMount which is run after first rendering.
 Listeners are removed in ComponentWillUnmount which makes sure to remove listeners once the component is unmounted.

-Finally the render function makes sure to render the component.
+Finally, the render function makes sure to render the component.

 When we look at this code it looks fine and no need to change anything.
 However, if we want to create a new component that uses the mouse position, window size or even both we see a problem.
 The problem is that we can't share component logic from this component.
-That means we have to copy paste the logic regarding to mouse position and/or window size.
+That means we have to copy paste the logic regarding mouse position and/or window size.
 This leaves us with a lot of redundant code that needs to be tested multiple times.

 ## React hooks
-As we see the React hook we see that this is actually stored in 3 different files (WindowSize.js, MousePosition.js, App.js) but for the sake of the demo we merge them into one file.
+As we see the React hook we see that this is actually stored in 3 different files (WindowSize.js, MousePosition.js, App.js) but for the sake of the demo, we merge them into one file.
 React come with some default hooks that I'll explain in a bit.
 WindowSize.js and MousePosition.js are two custom hooks that have been implemented.

-First we have the custom React hook for calculating window size of the browser.
-This starts of by using `useState` to store width and height. `useState` is equivalent to `this.state`. `useState` is a function that takes a value as input which is the initial value of the state. `useState` then returns an arrow of two elements - first one is the state and the second one is a function to update the state (equivalent to `setState`).
+First, we have the custom React hook for calculating the window size of the browser.
+This starts by using `useState` to store width and height. `useState` is equivalent to `this.state`. `useState` is a function that takes a value as input which is the initial value of the state. `useState` then returns an arrow of two elements - the first one is the state and the second one is a function to update the state (equivalent to `setState`).

 `useEffect` is then called which is equivalent to componentDidMount and returns a function which is equivalent to `componentWillUnmount`.

-Finally it returns the size variable from useState which contains width and height.
+Finally, it returns the size variable from useState which contains width and height.

 In App.js we can see that we can use the useWindowSize hook that we just created, just like we did with useState.
 The only difference here is that useWindowSize doesn't take any input and returns an object with width and height.